FunbiOyede/Introduction-To-DBMS/README.md

 <p>This type of system is categorised under the NOSQL.
 NOSQl "NON  SQL" refers to system that uses others query laguage to store and manipulate asides SQl .
 Data in this system is represented in form of objects as used in obejct oriented progamming.

-object oriented database management system is system that combines the capabilties of a database with the principles of OOP " Object Oriented Programming" .
-The power of the object-oriented databases comes from the cyclical treatment of both consistent data, as found in databases, and transient data, as found in executing programs.
+Data in this system is represented in form of objects as used in object oriented programming.
+Object oriented database management system is system that combines the capabilities of a database with the principles of OOP " Object Oriented Programming" .
+The power of the object-oriented databases comes from the cyclical treatment of both consistent data as found in databases, and transient data, as found in executing programs.

-Because this system can integrate with any programming language that is based on OOP, it makes it easier for programmers to maintain consistency due to thier knowledge in oop OODBMS implemenents the use of OBJECT QUERY LANGUAGE "OQL" which is a query language standard  for OODBMS modeled after SQL But no one has tried to fully implement OQl because of its overall complexity...   </p>
+Because this system can integrate with any programming language that is based on OOP, it makes it easier for programmers to maintain consistency due to thier knowledge in oop OODBMS implements the use of OBJECT QUERY LANGUAGE "OQL" which is a query language standard for OODBMS modeled after SQL,  but no one has tried to fully implement OQl because of its overall complexity…  </p>

 <p> Some examples databases that are based on the OODBMS model are </p>